Tlamir/BladeAndStone2/README.md

 # Blade And Stone 2

 A top-down roguelike game built in C++.
 This project demonstrates the integration of modern C++ techniques with libraries like Raylib, Box2D, and LDtk.
-The main goal is to showcase the versatility of C++ in game development by creating an efficient, and extensible game engine capable of handling physics, rendering, and automated systems.
+The main goal is to showcase the versatility of C++ in game development by creating an efficient, and extensible game capable of handling physics, rendering, and automated systems.

 ![BladeAndStone2Image](https://i.imgur.com/Fh7ytZA.png)